-Energy Star is a window certification program administered by the Federal Government to help you select energy efficient windows optimized for your climate.
+Energy Star Version 7.0 is a window certification program effective 10/23/2023 that is administered by the Federal Government to help you select energy efficient windows optimized for your climate.
 A window must meet minimum performance criteria to qualify.
 These criteria are based on NFRC whole window performance ratings and are different for each of four climate zones as follows:

 Does The Window Source have Energy Star windows and doors?

 Yes, any window or patio door ordered with a LowE glass upgrade will qualify for the Energy Star guidelines for the climate zone where purchased.
 This guarantee always comes in writing on your contract specifications so you will be assured of ordering and receiving the best LowE glass that is optimized for your particular climate zone.